 Although this school year may look and feel a little different, the City and the YMCA have a great team of committed, caring and skilled employees that will create an educational experience for the community while following the Centers for Disease Control (CDC) guidelines and recommendations to provide the lowest risk program.

 Per the CDC, COVID-19 is mostly spread by respiratory droplets released when people talk, cough, or sneeze.
 It is thought that the virus may spread to hands from a contaminated surface and then to the nose or mouth, causing infection.
 Therefore, personal prevention practices (such as handwashing, staying home when sick) and environmental cleaning and disinfection are important principles that are covered in this document.

 In response to the global pandemic, new guidelines and procedures along with safety protocols have been put into place to protect employees, children, and their families from the spread of COVID-19.
-Please be sure to read this handbook thoroughly so you and your family understand all the rules and guidelines prior to attending the summer program.
+Please be sure to read this handbook thoroughly so you and your family understand all the rules and guidelines prior to attending the afterschool care program.
 As more information is available or updated through the CDC guidelines and protocols outlined may be modified.
 We appreciate your support as we continue to navigate through this together, just 6 feet apart.